 It's also worth mentioning that Amex Membership Rewards is a 1:1 transfer partner with Choice Hotels, meaning cards like American Express® Gold Card and American Express® Green Card can effectively earn Choice Privilege Points.
 While I wouldn't recommend using all of your Membership Rewards this way—they can be worth a lot more if used for other types of redemptions—this can still be an easy method to top-off your account balance in a pinch.

-Choice tends to rotate between two types of buy point promotions: one offering 40% bonus points, and one offering a 30% discount.
-The latter offers a slightly more favorable rate, meaning this matches the best offers that Choice offers.
-If you can score a high-value redemption this winter or spring, it can certainly make sense to buy Choice points at 0.71¢ per point.
+Choice tends to rotate between two types of buy point promotions: one offering 40% bonus points and one offering a 30% discount.
+The latter offers a slightly more favorable rate, meaning this matches the best promotion that Choice offers.
+If you can score a high-value redemption this winter or spring, it can certainly make sense to buy Choice points at 0.69¢ per point.

 Additionally, Choice Privileges doesn't offer these promotions nearly as often as some other loyalty programs.
 So when they do, it's worth at least considering.

-Even with that said, it bears repeating that buying points probably won't make sense for most people.
+With that said, it still bears repeating that buying points probably won't make sense for most people.
 Make sure you have a great redemption in mind before you consider making a purchase.